-If you sense that what is being said may be being misconstrued, then it might be the time to upgrade the communication platform to phone or video.
-Remember to ask clear questions to understand the message sender’s intentions before assuming that there are negative connotations behind the message.
+If you sense that what is being said maybe being misconstrued, then it might be the time to upgrade the communication platform to phone or video.
+Remember to ask clarifying questions to understand the message sender’s intentions before assuming that there are negative connotations behind the message.

 3. Pay Attention to Burnout

 Working at home can easily blend the boundaries between your professional and personal life.
 It is natural when you’re working away from the team to be concerned about other people’s perceptions with a desire to prove that you are working extra-time.
 This behaviour, overtime, can lead to burnout.